Regions

 China Energy Transitions

-Craig Hart is a nonresident senior fellow with the Atlantic Council Global Energy Center and Executive Director of the Pace Energy and Climate Center at Pace University’s Haub School of Law.
-Hart is also a lecturer at Johns Hopkins University’s Energy Policy & Climate program.
+Craig A. Hart is a former nonresident senior fellow with the Atlantic Council Global Energy Center.
+He is a lecturer at Johns Hopkins University.

-Hart has worked with governments and projects in the Americas, Asia, the Middle East and Africa on renewables, energy efficiency, grid modernization and microgrids, and low carbon technologies for the fossil-fuel power generation sector.
-In the utility reform area, Hart advised Uzbekistan in its ongoing energy market and utility reform initiative leading to the restructuring of the state energy company Uzbekneftegaz, and advised the country of Georgia’s Ministry of Energy in reforming its state electricity transmission company.
+Hart has worked with governments and projects in the Americas, Asia, the Middle East and Africa on minerals, oil and gas, renewables, energy efficiency, grid modernization and microgrids, and low carbon technologies for the fossil-fuel power generation sector.

 Hart serves on the American Society of Mechanical Engineers’ Committee on Sustainability and its Council on Standards and Certification, which establishes and maintains ASME safety and performance standards, and monitors their implementation globally.
-Additionally, he is a member of the International Standards Organization’s U.S. Technical Advisory Committees TC-265 for carbon sequestration technologies, TC-298 for rare earth elements, and TC-333 for lithium.
-Hart is currently writing a paper on China’s rare earth elements.
+Additionally, he is a member of the International Organization for Standardization’s US Technical Advisory Committees TC-298 for rare earth elements, TC-333 for lithium, PC-348 for sustainable rare materials and TC-265 for carbon sequestration technologies.

-Hart earned a Ph.D. from the Massachusetts Institute of Technology researching decarbonization paths with the aim of preventing dangerous climate change, a bachelor’s and law degree from the University of California at Berkeley, and a master’s in economics from New York University.
+Hart earned a PhD from the Massachusetts Institute of Technology, a bachelor’s and law degree from the University of California at Berkeley, and a master’s in economics from New York University.